-This course will cover the basics of docker for a person with little to no prior knowledge of Docker.
+This Docker training course will cover the basics of using Docker for a person with little to no prior knowledge.
 It will start from things like setting up Docker on Linux and Windows platforms.

 - Understand the internals of Docker, terminology and architecture

 - Get Docker running on a Linux or a Windows PC